jclaret/OOOasisCalendarTool/README.md

 3. **Event Types**:
    - Currently, only "default" and "workingLocation" events can be created using the API.
    - Support for event types like `outOfOffice` will be made available in later API releases.
-See references.
+[See references](#References)

 ## **Set up your environment**: